Fortescue investors invited to vote on Western Australia heritage law - NewsBreak

 Fortescue investors invited to vote on Western Australia heritage law

-MELBOURNE (Reuters) - Fortescue Metals Group shareholders will be invited to express support for a stronger Aboriginal say on Western Australia’s new heritage protection laws at a shareholder meeting in October, a resolution filed on Wednesday showed.
+MELBOURNE, Sept 1 (Reuters) - Fortescue Metals Group (FMG.AX) shareholders will be invited to express support for a stronger Aboriginal say on Western Australia's new heritage protection laws at a shareholder meeting in October, a resolution filed on Wednesday showed.

 The resolution, filed by activist investor the Australasian Centre for Corporate Responsibility (ACCR), calls on Fortescue to back a pause in the bill's development and for the state to enter talks with Aboriginal groups to come up with new rules together.